RaulV10/Origyn-Interview/README.md

 ### How to submit the project?

-- Create a branch and name it og_your_first_name
+- Create a new repo on your github and push the project there
-- Push the branch - If you can't push create a PR
-- Send an email to Fernando (you already have my email)
+- Send an email to Fernando (you already have my email) with the project's link